Halo104/image-augmentation/README.md

 ```

 ### Use github actions to build the dockerfile.
-- Two GitHub actions workflow was created and added in .github/workflows
+- Three GitHub actions workflow was created and added in .github/workflows
 - The first is docker-image.yml, which builds the dockerfile in two OS, this being
   windows and linux.
   - By adding the GitHub actions, it allows the main user to know if certain changes